-Building: means a combination of any materials, whether portable or fixed, that forms a structure for use or occupancy by persons or property; provided, however, that farm buildings not used for residential purposes and frequented generally by the owner, members of his family, and farm employees shall be exempt from the provisions of the USBC, but such buildings lying within a flood plain or in a mudslide-prone area shall be subject to flood proofing regulations or mudslike regulations, as applicable.
+"Building" means a combination of any materials, whether portable or fixed, that forms a structure for use or occupancy by persons or property; provided, however, that farm buildings not used for residential purposes and frequented generally by the owner, members of his family, and farm employees shall be exempt from the provisions of the USBC, but such buildings lying within a flood plain or in a mudslide-prone area shall be subject to flood proofing regulations or mudslide regulations, as applicable.
 The word building shall be construed as though followed by the words "or part or parts and fixed equipment thereof" unless the context clearly requires a different meaning.
 The word building includes the word structure.

+Dwellings

+"Boarding house" means a building arranged or used for lodging, with or without meals, for compensation and not occupied as a single family unit.

+"Dormitory" means a space in a building where group sleeping accommodations are provided for persons not members of the same family group, in one room, or in a series of closely associated rooms.

+"Hotel" means any building containing six or more guest rooms, intended or designed to be used, or which are used, rented or hired out to be occupied or which are occupied for sleeping purposes by guests.

+"Multi-family apartment house" means a building or portion thereof containing more than two dwelling units and not classified as a one- or two-family dwelling.

+"One-family dwelling" means a building containing one dwelling unit.

+"Two-family dwelling" means a building containing two dwelling units.

-- Jurisdiction: means the local governmental unit which is responsible for enforcing the USBC under State law. - Mobile unit: means a structure of vehicular, portable design, built on a chassis and designed to be moved from one site to another, subject to the Industrialized Building and Manufactured Home Safety Regulations, and designed to be used without a permanent foundation. - Owner: means the owner or owners of the freehold of the premises or lesser estate therein, a mortgagee or vendee in possession, assignee of rents, receiver, executor, trustee, lessee or other person, firm or corporation in control of a building. - Structure: means an assembly of materials forming a construction for use including stadiums, gospel and circus tents, reviewing stands, platforms, stagings, observation towers, radio towers, water tanks, trestles, piers, wharves, swimming pools, amusement devices, storage bins, and other structures of this general nature.
-The word structure shall be construed as though followed by the words "or part or parts thereof" unless the context clearly requires a different meaning. - Use group: means the classification or subclassification of a building or structure based on the purpose for which it is used as listed in Article 3.
-(Note: See Appendix A for Use Group Classification of child care facilities.) - (B) Add these new definitions to Section 201.0, General Definitions: - Ambulatory: for the purposes of this code the definition for "ambulatory" shall be as defined in § 63.1-174.1 of the Code of Virginia. - Farm building: means a structure located on a farm utilized for the storage, handling or production of agricultural, horticultural and floricultural products normally intended for sale to domestic or foreign markets and buildings used for the maintenance, storage or use of animals or equipment related thereto.
+"Jurisdiction" means the local governmental unit which is responsible for enforcing the USBC under State law.

+"Mobile unit" means a structure of vehicular, portable design, built on a chassis and designed to be moved from one site to another, subject to the Industrialized Building and Manufactured Home Safety Regulations, and designed to be used without a permanent foundation.

+"Owner" means the owner or owners of the freehold of the premises or lesser estate therein, a mortgagee or vendee in possession, assignee of rents, receiver, executor, trustee, lessee or other person, firm or corporation in control of a building.

+"Structure" means an assembly of materials forming a construction for use including stadiums, gospel and circus tents, reviewing stands, platforms, stagings, observation towers, radio towers, water tanks, trestles, piers, wharves, swimming pools, amusement devices, storage bins, and other structures of this general nature.
+The word structure shall be construed as though followed by the words "or part or parts thereof" unless the context clearly requires a different meaning.

+(B) Add these new definitions to Section 201.0, General Definitions:

+"Family" means an individual or married couple and the children thereof with not more than two other persons related directly to the individual or married couple by blood or marriage; or a group of not more than eight unrelated persons, living together as a single housekeeping unit in a dwelling unit.

+"Farm building" means a structure located on a farm utilized for the storage, handling or production of agricultural, horticultural and floricultural products normally intended for sale to domestic or foreign markets and buildings used for the maintenance, storage or use of animals or equipment related thereto.

-Local government:means any city, county or town in this State, or the governing body thereof.
+"Local government" means any city, county or town in this State, or the governing body thereof.